ErikVerna/ErikVerna/README.md

+# Hello there 👋!
-## Hello there!
-I´m Erik 👋, a QA Engineer and QA Automation student!
+## I´m Erik , a QA Engineer and QA Automation student!

 - 🌱 I’m currently learning Cucumber and Selenium
 - 💼 Last Position as QA Lead at <a href="https://scale.com/">Scale AI</a>